KeyboardKit/KeyboardKit/Readmes/Actions.md

 ## Built-in actions

-KeyboardKit has a `KeyboardAction` enum with these actions:
+KeyboardKit has a `KeyboardAction` enum with a bunch of actions, such as:

 * `backspace` - deletes text backwards in the text document proxy when `tapped` and repeats this action until the button is released.
 * `character` - sends a text character to the text document proxy when `tapped`.